Oliver was first introduced to motorsport from an early age when his father, Carl Jarvis, was competing in Formula Ford 1600.

 It was in 2008 when Oliver joined the Audi Sport family, racing in the DTM championship.
 He continued in DTM until 2011, as well as finishing 3rd in the first round of the Asian Le Mans series (in 2009) and competing in Le Mans 24hr in an Audi R10 TDi and winning “fastest rookie” (in 2010).

-Oliver still lives in the UK with his wife and daughter, and enjoys cycling, running, golf, snow boarding, kite surfing, wake boarding, and competing in triathlon events – Oliver completed the European Ironman Championship in Frankfurt in 2016.
+Oliver still lives in the UK with his wife and two daughters, and enjoys cycling, running, snow boarding, kite surfing, and competing in triathlon events – Oliver completed the European Ironman Championship in Frankfurt in 2016.

 Latest Twetter Feeds